 Android/Google Play is a trademark of Google LLC.
-Apple, the Apple logo and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple, the Apple logo, iPhone, iPad, Touch ID and Face ID are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.